seriaati/gfn-antiafk/README.md

 # gfn-anti(anti?)afk

+** I modded the script so that it only alt+tab when the GeForce NOW game window is not active to avoid alt+tab during game**

 A script that will stop Geforce Now from kicking you after 5-7 minutes of AFK.

 Check 'RELEASES' for an .exe or get the source and compile it with AutoHotKey